Caroline Stanbury Finances: ‘Ladies Of London’ Loving Dubai, Not Returning To London?

 Caroline Stanbury decided to support her husband and move to Dubai after he got a job offer before she started filming this current season of Ladies of London.
-After accepting the job offer, Caroline and her husband started the process of moving to Dubai, including finding a home, finding schools for her children and shutting down any outstanding business deals Stanbury had in the works.
-She has been living there for several months now and her life looks fabulous there.
-It sounds like she doesn’t have any regrets about moving to Dubai, as she’s been busy launching her brand new furniture business.
+After accepting the job offer, Caroline and her husband started the process of moving to Dubai, including finding a home, finding schools for her children, and shutting down any outstanding business deals Stanbury had in the works.
+She has been living there for several months now, and her life looks fabulous.
+And it sounds like she doesn’t have any regrets about moving to Dubai, as she’s been busy launching her brand new furniture business.

-According to a new tweet, Caroline Stanbury is now revealing that she’s loving Dubai and she doesn’t have any regrets about relocating, even if it means she can’t film Ladies Of London anymore.
-And it sounds like Stanbury loves Dubai because of the warm weather, the sunshine, the beautiful city and her new friends.
-And it sounds like Stanbury is happy to have surrounded herself with people who are not pulling the energy out of her.
+According to a new tweet, Caroline Stanbury is now revealing that she’s loving Dubai and doesn’t have any regrets about relocating, even if it means she can’t film Ladies of London anymore.
+And it sounds like Stanbury loves Dubai because of the warm weather, the sunshine, the beautiful city, and her new friends.
+Stanbury certainly seems happy to have surrounded herself with people who are not pulling the energy out of her.

-“Words to live by,” read a quote that Caroline Stanbury shared on Twitter, sharing her own statement that read, “Stick with the people who pull the magic out of you and not the madness.”
+“Words to live by,” read a quote that Caroline Stanbury posted on Twitter, sharing her own statement that read, “Stick with the people who pull the magic out of you and not the madness.”

 Relaxed #leatherandlace pic.twitter.com/wfgqAskHLz